QUESTIONS ABOUT THE Ph.D. PROGRAM

 When is the application deadline for the Ph.D. program?

-Our application deadline is the first Tuesday in December, Dec.
-5, 2017 for fall 2018 admission.
+Our application deadline is Tuesday December 4, 2018.
 More information on the application timeline is available on our admissions page.

 I cannot afford the application fee.
 Is it possible to request a waiver?